You can move your payday to a different day or change how often you pay your employees.

 If the new payday is in the same tax month or week, treat the first new payment as an extra payment for that period.

-You don’t need to do anything special when recording pay if the new payday is in a different tax month or week.
+You do not need to do anything special when recording pay if the new payday is in a different tax month or week.

 HM Revenue and Customs (HMRC) has guidance on how to calculate National Insurance for your employees after changing paydays.

 Changing how often you pay your employees

 Most payroll software can automatically manage any changes to how often you pay your employees (for example from monthly to weekly) and work out deductions correctly.

 Using Basic PAYE Tools